realworldocaml/book/en/error-handling.md

 ### Backtraces

-A big part of the point of exceptions is to give useful debugging information.
-But at first glance, OCaml's exceptions can be less than informative.
+A big part of the value of exceptions is that they provide useful debugging information in the form of a stack backtrace.
 Consider the following simple program.

 ```ocaml
 (* exn.ml *)